alexandershov/goslow/README.md

 listening on :5103
 ```

-Local install of goslow runs in a single domain mode by default
+By default local version of goslow runs in a single domain mode
-since nobody wants to deal with the dynamically generated subdomain names on a localhost.
+because nobody wants to deal with the dynamically generated subdomain names on a localhost.
-You can configure goslow with the POST requests to /goslow/ (this special endpoint can be changed via -admin-url-path-prefix option)
+You can configure goslow with the POST requests to /goslow/ (this special endpoint can be changed via the -admin-url-path-prefix option)
 ```shell
 curl -d '{"local": "response"}' 'localhost:5103/goslow/feed?delay=4.3' Hooray!